w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: engage students with the ability to respond to accessibility inquiries.
 Encourage students to avoid treating accessibility-related inquiries as particular user problems but rather as something that might need a repair or fix on their side.
-Elaborate on how to prioritize issues, addressing first those which have the highest impact in user experience.
-Comment on how answers and follow-ups are expected from users and that it is not a good practice to leave all the accessibility communications to automatic replies or catch phrases.

 ##### Suggested activities

 ##### Suggested homework